 What determines the Amount of Melanin Pigments in our Hair?

 The science of our color can be explained by a little bit of physics and a lot of biology and chemistry.
-While the hair color is also determined by the absorption and reflection of light, the primary factor to determine our basic hair color is by our Genes.
-As mentioned above, the type and amount of melanin pigments in our hair gives us it a color.
+While the absorption and reflection of light also determine the hair color, the primary factor to determine our basic hair color is by our Genes.
+As mentioned above, the type and amount of melanin pigments in our hair gives a color.
 The total amount of melanin and the ratio between eumelanin and pheomelanin is unique to us and entirely determined by our genes.
 It is what gives you your natural hair color.
-However, it is not just a single or a couple of them, interestingly, there are several genes that are involved in melanin production and that can, therefore, affect our hair color.
+However, it is not just a single or a couple of them, interestingly, several genes are involved in melanin production, and that can, therefore, affect our hair color.
 These genes switch on and off at different points in our lives – hence the reason our hair changes color as we get older.

 The Genetics of Our Natural Hair color